giaunv/physicscup-swift-spritekit-iphone/README.md

-# A demo for iPhone with Swift, SpriteKit, Xcode 6.1, iOS SDK 8.1 tutorial by John Fisher at atomicobject.com
+# A demo for iPhone with Swift, SpriteKit, Xcode 6.1, iOS SDK 8.1 tutorial by John Fisher @atomicobject.com

 **Tutorial**